SpotIM/spotim-integration-docs/safeframe/jac/readme.md

 # Safeframe's SSO integration docs

-Before start reading this integration doc, please make sure whether you are using the safeframe JAC's implementation or Yahoo's one.
+Before start reading this integration doc, please make sure whether you are using the safeframe JAC's implementation.

+FYI - When rendering OW products in a Safeframe most of the UX features should be integrate with the host.
+This integration code is long and exhaustive due to limitations of the Safeframe.

 ## Prerequisites

+- It is recommended to set the Safeframe as wide as possible and insert an inline style to Conversation's wrapper for setting it's desirable width.
+  That way, the Modals as User Profile can take up the whole screen if needed.
 - The publisher is using SSO login flow.

-- In order to keep consistency with the login details of the user, the publisher **MUST** host the `safeframe.html` file of the actual iframe.
-  A cross domain issue will end with a "logout" of the user in safari every time a session ends.

 - Safeframe configurations: